Easy Pumpkin Trifle

 Should a trifle be made the night before?

-You can make the trifle mixture up to 24 hours ahead of time.
+You can make the trifle mixtures up to 24 hours ahead of time.
 Make the pumpkin pudding mixture ahead and seal it in an airtight container.
-When ready to layer, add all the layers together.
+Layer everything just before serving.

 Do I need a trifle bowl?